- Torn between Ryobi and DeWalt tools?

 DeWalt cordless chainsaws

-DeWalt has an impressive variety of cordless chainsaws.
+DeWalt boasts an impressive variety of cordless chainsaws.
 Some models even have longer up-time thanks to brushless motors.

-They have models ranging between 12 – 18” bars with handy features to take on most kinds of wood.
+The power tool brand offers models ranging between 12 – 18” bars with handy attributes to take on most kinds of wood.

 Ryobi cordless chainsaws

-Ryobi has more compact chainsaws, with some having only 8” bars.
-Fortunately, their larger 18” model is also a brushless one, combining efficiency and performance.
+Ryobi produces more compact chainsaws, with some having only 8” bars.
+Fortunately, their larger 18” model is a brushless one, combining efficiency and performance.

-Their smaller chainsaws are better for smaller and lighter wood.
+Note: Smaller chainsaws are better for smaller and lighter jobs, and when reaching high into a tree.

 Who makes stronger cordless chainsaws?

 Get DeWalt for general and all-around use.
-They have chainsaws for almost any wood cutting task.
+They have chainsaws for almost any tree-trimming task.

 22. Orbital sander